-During the trial run yesterday, most women who travelled in the compartments that had the automatic closed-door system installed believed that while the idea is good, it may not be practical, especially during peak hours
+During a trial run, most women who travelled in compartments that had the automatic closed-door system installed believed that while the idea is good, it may not be practical, especially during peak hours

 Most commuters, who travel almost every day by suburban trains, can’t help but find the closed doors in the ladies compartment a bit unusual.
 On Sunday, rail officials carried out a test run from Churchgate to Borivli and back twice.

 Station masters stood outside the compartment yesterday to make sure that the system was running smoothly.
 Pic/Datta Kumbhar